Law Lenz: Employment Law Done Right

 Hi, I'm Sanam!

-I am a well seasoned employment lawyer, but with a twist!
+I'm a seasoned employment lawyer with a twist.

-By day, I'm an in-house lawyer advising across ANZ, SEA & the UK.
-By night, I transform into a vibrant podcast host, imparting practical insights for employers, managers and HR professionals.
+By day, I’m an in-house lawyer advising across ANZ, SEA, CA and the UK.
+By night, I switch gears to host Employment Law Done Right; the podcast where I share sharp, practical insights for employers, managers and HR professionals across New Zealand.